 Amazon CloudFront, Akamai, AppStream are a few of highly integrated CDNs but drain your juice as they best suited for business or e-commerce sites and heavily crowded websites like Facebook, Pinterest or Moz costing very high.

 In free resources, Photon by Jetpack, SwarmCDN, Coral, and Globule are other few Content Delivery Networks, but I haven’t tested them yet.

 CloudFlare or any of other free CDNs is okay up to 1000 visitors per day, even 2-3K.
 But after that, you should think about the MAXCDN or any other Content Delivery Network to increase the user experience by boosting your site’s loading speed.

-6) Use Caching Method:
+6) Use Caching Method

 Use of caching (not catching) methods especially installing plugins like W3 Total Cache, WP Super Cache or WP Rocket can reduce the web page loading time.

-Even, you can leverage the browser caching.
+Even, you can leverage the browser cache.

 When the client requests something, fetching resources over the networks is slow and expensive because the download requires multiple round-trips between your server and the client.
 It costs users with incurring data and may block rendering web page content by processing delay.

 So all servers should specify the caching policy to guide the client in requesting when it can reuse the cached or previously fetched data.